Not travelling this CNY? No Worries! Book a Hong Kong family staycation instead.

 Editor’s Note: The facilities mentioned at Hong Kong Disneyland Hotel are currently open.
 All other pools and outdoor playgrounds remain closed at this time.

-Celebrate the festive time with a staycation at the Ocean Park Marriott and the enjoy the Delish Eatcation Room Package (also known as the Joyful Christmas Package), which includes a complimentary buffet breakfast and dinner buffet at Marina Kitchen for two adults (children under 3 eat free and there is a half-price discount for children over 3).
-Kids will be wowed from the moment they enter and find the 16-metre high aquarium!
+Celebrate this festive time with a staycation at the Ocean Park Marriott where the kids will be wowed from the moment they enter and find the 16-metre high aquarium!
 The experience continues after you check into a themed room of your choice.
 Will you stay in the Whiskers Submarine, Red Forest or Bao Bao Paradise room?
 Sassy Mama also loves that the Ocean Park Marriott has gone green, literally.
 There are vertical gardens covering the building and greenery on the rooftop (all helping with energy-saving too).
 The pool is arguably one of the best for kids in Hong Kong with slides and even a shark (not a real one, of course!).
 Although it’s usually open all year round, it’s sadly closed at the moment due to the COVID-19 restrictions.
 Head indoors instead to the Kids’ Corner playground (open from 9am to 6pm, with various toys) and let the kids blow off some energy!
+Can’t bear to leave your fur baby at home?
+Book your Paws on Vacation getaway that includes your doggie darling.

-Although already fully booked for December, we’re including this to keep on your radar for 2021 as it’s too good to miss!
+While there is limited space, there are still some options available over Chinese New Year, and we’re definitely keeping this on the radar for 2021 as it’s too good to miss!
 Get ready to embrace island life and the great outdoors at this 11-acre outdoor adventure playground.
 Your tented accommodation ranges from a Native America Teepee, a Geodesic Dome (designed for stargazing), a Mongolian Ger, an African Safari Tent or a Romantic Tree Cocoon.
 There’s even space for you to pitch your own tent if you’re a true camping enthusiast!
 There are activities to keep the whole family entertained.
 Your littlest ones can learn to ride a bike, pet the goats and get involved in arts and crafts, while teens can try their hand at adventure activities like abseiling, archery and a tree-top canopy walk.

 Parents’ Retreat: Luxury Hotels

 The Grand Dame of the Far East is worth booking the babysitter for.
-With over 90 years of history, a Christmas staycation at the Peninsula Hotel is like stepping back in time to experience old-world classical grandeur, elegance and, of course, hospitality.
-You’ll want to make time for High Tea in the lobby as the string quartet plays while you admire the impressive Christmas decorations, a sneaky pre-dinner drink in The Bar and a meal at Felix with its incredible gastronomic offerings and stunning harbour views.
+With over 90 years of history, a staycation at the Peninsula Hotel is like stepping back in time to experience old-world classical grandeur, elegance and, of course, hospitality.
+You’ll want to make time for High Tea in the lobby as the string quartet plays, a sneaky pre-dinner drink in The Bar and a meal at Felix with its incredible gastronomic offerings and stunning harbour views.

 The Upper House boasts possibly the biggest standard hotel rooms in a Hong Kong hotel (starting at 68sq metres/ 730sq feet!).
 The thought of relaxing in the huge bathtub with a glass of champagne in hand while you soak in the skyline views is enough to have us booking a room!
 Plus, we’ll always be fans of a cocktail or two at Café Gray Deluxe not to mention the afternoon tea.
-The House Is A Glow package is one of the festive offerings and includes hot chocolate treats, afternoon tea, traditional feasts, seasonal cocktails, a $500 gift card, and even the chance to experience Santa’s Cabin at Pacific Place – though tickets for this are limited.
+With plenty of special stay offers, how about making the most of your kid-free night this valentines and CNY with the Romantic Getaway?
+A bottle of bubbles, 3-course dinner, JOYCE beauty kit, $200 shopping discounts, and more.
+There’s even a free-standing limestone-clad bathtub, perfect for two…or just one if mama needs some peace and quiet for once!

 Read more: 50 Things To Do With Kids In Hong Kong